-Teen Court is a program for youth between the ages of 12 and 17 who resident in Charles County, Maryland, and are currently enrolled in school.
-Those who are eligible may be referred to the program by a presiding judge for traffic violations or, in instances of misdemeanors, selected by the Teen Court coordinator or a Sheriff’s Office Juvenile Intervention Officer assigned to the child’s school.
-The child must enter a guilty plea to be accepted into the program and parental consent and participation is mandatory.
+Teen Court is a program for youth between the ages of 12 and 17 enrolled in school.
+The presiding District Court Judge, a Police Officer, or family member may refer those who are eligible to the program for traffic violations or in instances of misdemeanors crimes.
+The child must enter a guilty plea to be eligible for the program and parental consent and participation is mandatory.

 There is no charge to participate in Teen Court.
 However, any applicable restitution must be resolved.

 The following dress code is enforced and applies to all respondents, jurors and volunteers.

 All attire must be neat and clean.
 Dress pants and a collard shirt or blouse are considered examples of appropriate attire.
 Girls may wear dresses or long skirts.

 - Short shorts or short skirts

 - Torn or dirty clothing

 - Cell phones, smart phones, tablet computers, MP3 players, etc.